-Title: Adjunct Professor

-Division of Infectious Diseases, Department of Medicine Emory University School of Medicine Jan 2000-Present
+Title: Adjunct Professor Division of Infectious Diseases, Department of Medicine Emory University School of Medicine Jan 2000-Present

-Major Duties/accomplishments: Since January 2000, I have continuously held adjunct academic appointments with progressive promotions as Assistant Professor, Associate Professor, and now Professor of Medicine at Emory University School of Medicine.
+Major Duties/accomplishments: Since January 2000, I have continuously held adjunct academic appointments with progressive promotions as Adjunct Assistant Professor, Associate Professor, and now Professor of Medicine at Emory University School of Medicine.
 This adjunct academic appointment started while a career Medical Professional Officer in the U.S. Public Health Service Commissioned Corps, assigned to the Centers for Disease Control and Prevention.
-In this role, I maintain licensure, competency, and proficiency in my professional specialty by providing clinical services to outpatients enrolled in the Grady Infectious Diseases Program.
-I also retain up-to-date hospital privileges at Grady Health System.
-Other duties have included the mentorship of, and invited lectures to, medical students, post-graduate interns, residents, and fellows in infectious diseases.
-Over the years I have lectured in various invited seminars sponsored by the Division of Infectious Diseases.
+In this role, I maintain licensure, competency, and proficiency in my professional specialty by providing clinical services to outpatients enrolled in the Grady Ponce De Leon Center (formerly the Infectious Diseases Program).
+I also maintain up-to-date hospital privileges at Grady Health System.
+In addition to the provision of outpatient clinical services, I volunteered to administer COVID-19 vaccines to during two separate vaccination days in early 2021 to protect this at-risk population.
+Other duties and accomplishments include the mentorship of, and guidance to, medical students, post-graduate interns, residents, and fellows in infectious diseases.
+Over the years I have been invited as guest lecturer at the School of Medicine and other seminars sponsored by the Division of Infectious Diseases.

-Title: Coordinator

-Emory Hubert H. Humphrey Fellowship Program Rollins School of Public Health Emory University School of Medicine
+Title: Director Emory Hubert H. Humphrey Fellowship Program Rollins School of Public Health Emory University School of Medicine July 2021-Present

-July 2021-Present

 Major Duties/accomplishments: I was designated by Dr. Usha Ramakrishnan.
-Chair, Hubert Department of Global Health, Rollins School of Public Health, as Coordinator, Emory Humphrey Fellowship Program.
-In this capacity I provide technical leadership and oversight to this unique Fellowship Program award, sponsored by the U.S. Department of State's Bureau of Educational and Cultural Affairs, under the J. William Fulbright Foreign Scholarship Board and in cooperation with U.S. Embassies abroad.
+Chair, Hubert Department of Global Health, Rollins School of Public Health, as Director, Emory Humphrey Fellowship Program.
+In this capacity I provide technical leadership and oversight to this unique fellowship program award, sponsored by the U.S. Department of State's Bureau of Educational and Cultural Affairs, under the J. William Fulbright Foreign Scholarship Board and in cooperation with U.S. Embassies abroad.
 Emory University is one of 13 U.S. academic institutions hosting the Humphrey Fellowship Program.
+In 2025 we successfully competed for the competitive 5-year grant renewal cycle.
 Our focus is to enhance leadership development and technical skills among international mid-career professionals to address a myriad of local and global public health challenges, foster professional networks and collaborations for our collective health and well-being.
-Other specific duties include mentorship of approximately 12 post-graduate nondegree-seeking public health professionals/year.
+We have successfully mentored and enhanced leadership and technical skills for approximately 12 post-graduate nondegree-seeking public health professionals/year.